karissawhiting/cbioportalR/README.md

 #> referenceGenome             "hg19"
 ```

-To pull all genomic data for a particular study ID you can use:
+To pull all genomic data for a particular study you can use:

 ``` r
 # As a result you will get a list of dataframes of 1) mutation + fusion and 2) cna.